 For the creation eagerly waits for the revelation of the sons of God.
 (Romans 8:19 NET)

-If in your church you predominately hear someone telling you the right thoughts, words, and behaviors to perform, but Jesus is rarely mentioned, except in a judgmental way, then JESUS is not central but rather the LAW is central (1).
+Suppose in your church, you predominately hear someone telling you the right thoughts, words, and behaviors to perform, but Jesus is rarely mentioned, except in a judgmental way.
+In that case, JESUS is not central, but rather the LAW is central (1).
 That is, righteousness by works is prioritized above righteousness by faith that receives grace.
-This is a gospel that is different than the Gospel of Peace that Jesus implemented through His death, burial, and resurrection.
+This is a different gospel from the Gospel of Peace that Jesus implemented through His death, burial, and resurrection.
 (Galatians 1:7.
 2 Corinthians 11:3,4) It is another gospel, one neutralized through man’s tradition (Mark 7:13), legalism (i.e., a performance-based relationship with God (Galatians 5:4)), or worldly reasoning (1 Corinthians 1:17).

-(2) Notes in [ ] added by the author of the article for clarity.
+(2) Notes in [ ] added by the article’s author for clarity.

-(3) How can Jesus offer this forgiveness past, present, and future prior to the cross?
-Realize, God the Father exists outside of time and since Jesus is never disobedient the plan of salvation through His death, burial, and resurrection is as good as done.
-Consequently, Jesus can offer the benefits of the cross early as a sign that He is the promised Messiah that has come to fulfill the promises.
-In addition, He is the Great High Priest (1) of the New Covenant after the order of Melchezidek.
+(3) How can Jesus offer this forgiveness past, present, and future before the cross?
+Realize God the Father exists outside of time, and since Jesus is never disobedient, the plan of salvation through His death, burial, and resurrection is as good as done.
+Consequently, Jesus can offer the benefits of the cross early as a sign that He is the promised Messiah who has come to fulfill the promises.
+In addition, He is the Great High Priest (1) of the New Covenant after the order of Melchizedek.